 🌎 The biggest records in freediving

 For many, nothing sounds scarier then ditching the scuba tank and diving into the deep depths of the sea or ocean with no equipment, but the sport of freediving is growing rapidly both at an amateur and professional level with many placing bets through sites like findbettingsites.co.uk.
 Many report physical and mental benefits that come as a result of freediving from it lowering anxiety and stress to enhancing your blood oxygen management.
+For additional help with lowering your anxiety and stress, click here.

 All you have is your body and one breath of air before you are tasked with choosing a range of different freediving events which can include the depth of the dive and how long you can hold your breath without not moving.
 Today we will look at some of the most mindboggling records from pro-free divers.